 Research also suggests that fine and ultrafine PM can precipitate acute cardiac events, such as cardiac arrhythmias and myocardial infarction.
 While the mechanisms for cardiovascular effects have not been established, several plausible mechanisms are being studied.
 Some studies have shown PM dependent increases in fibrinogen, plasma viscosity, C-reactive proteins, and associations between PM and other cardiovascular disease factors, such as increases in hypertension and decreases in heart rate variability.

-Research also suggests that not all components of PM are equally toxic (for a list of potentially toxic components, see Chemical Components of PM and Their Biologic Effects).
+Research also suggests that not all components of PM are equally toxic (for a list of potentially toxic components, see Chemical Components of Particulate Matter and Their Biologic Effects).
 Studies are underway to better understand the mechanisms by which these components cause adverse health effects.
 In addition, air monitoring data are being collected to better understand the composition of PM in Minnesota.

 While substantial progress has been made in recent years, several scientific questions remain about the relationship between PM and disease.
 These include:

 - What specific attribute(s) or component(s) of PM are responsible for the observed increases in morbidity and mortality?
 Do some sources of PM pose relatively more risk to public health than others?

 - What are the biological mechanisms of action (i.e., How might PM cause the adverse health effects)?

 - To what extent are other pollutants, which occur along with PM, responsible for the observed increases in morbidity and mortality?
 Are there synergistic or antagonistic effects with other co-pollutants (i.e., greater than or lesser than additive effects due to cumulative exposures to multiple chemicals)?